 Hey, who doesn’t want to be a millionaire?

 This is a response to J$’s Million Dollar club via BudgetsAreSexy.
 There are now 189 club members and it’s all because of the shiny looking badge you get from that mohawked man with the shiny coin collection.
 Neat huh!

 I am a firm believer that anyone can become a millionaire.
 In fact, I have a pretty good feeling that most people can become multi-millionaires if they tried.
 This is a mindset problem, not a money problem, you know what I mean?

-You need a learned skill set to build wealth and have enough dexterity in your character to keep the wealth.
-The timeline and method doesn’t matter.
+You need a learned skillset to build wealth and have enough dexterity in your character to keep the wealth.
+The timeline and method don’t matter.
 The stock market doesn’t matter.
 They can help.
 What’s important is the promise you make to keep hustling and saving.
 Everything else is just a matter of time.
 There is security in nothing else.
 None.
-You know the phrase castles in the air?
+Do you know the phrase castles in the air?
 It means at one point or another our dreams are far more rooted in fantasy then execution.
 We’re all ‘castles in the air’ before we learn there’s nothing & no one else to bet on but ourselves.